 Vegan Yogurt Cake is a fluffy, light, and moist dairy-free and eggless cake inspired by the classic French treat gâteau au yaourt.
 Easy to prepare with just a whisk and two bowls, this "anytime" vegan cake recipe is perfect in its most basic form while also providing opportunity for endless flavor variations.

 If you've visited this blog before you know that I often share healthier vegan recipes, many free from oil and refined sugar.
-But I also love veganizing classic desserts, usually with regular flour, sugar, and even oil.
+But I also love veganizing classic desserts, usually with regular flour and sugar.
 And that's what we have with today's vegan yogurt cake.

 Some may suggest that a yogurt cake made without eggs or dairy is blasphemous.
 But we're not worried about them, are we?
-Oh no. With each delicious bite we'll simply smile, swoon, and wonder why some people refuse to try new things.
+Au contraire, with each delicious bite we'll simply smile, swoon, and wonder what anyone could possibly have against such a delightful dessert.

 Jump to: